kalviumcommunity/SW2627-Nextjs-StockSync/README.md

 # SW2627-Nextjs-StockSync
-This is your first repository
+This is  not your first repository.